Product Information & Size Chart

 In the Budo world as well as in the spiritual world, Ki is the essence of life (which is consistent with the Kanji representing cooked rice), the invisible strength that binds all things.
 It is why it is at the center of the word Aikido, but also a key concept in all martial arts.

-It is a Kanji that was often drawn by Aikido's founder Morihei Ueshiba, as a core concept of his spiritual believes attached to Aikido.
+It is a Kanji that was often drawn by Aikido's founder Morihei Ueshiba, as a core concept of his spiritual beliefs attached to Aikido.

 In modern Japanese it is simply written 気, but the old version 氣, also called Kyujitai, is often used for calligraphy.